 Step 3: Amend Poor Soils

 Prepare the soil for the pine trees.
-Mix compost with the garden dirt you dug up to obtain a 50-50 mixture.
+Mix compost with the garden soil you dug up to obtain a 50-50 mixture, and incorporate more compost into the entire planting site; not just the planting hole.
 Although pines don't generally require a lot of nutrition in their soil, the added compost will nourish them as they become established and recover from the stress of transplanting.

 Step 4: Collect Wild Pine Seedlings

-Dig the wild pines up.
+Dig up the wild pines.
 If you're transplanting multiple trees, do so one at a time, starting with this step.
-Trying to transplant them all at once will endanger the trees.
+Trying to transplant them all at once may endanger the trees.
 Starting 2 feet away from the trunk of each pine tree, dig down into the soil to find the roots.
 Work outward and downward to find the edges of the roots if you can.
 Once you've found the outer reaches, dig a circle around the tree, so that you have a trench that reaches underneath the roots at their ends.

 Step 5: Loosen and Lift Root Ball